 Chiringuitos del Sol had operated the beach bars under licence since 2014, and the management team were revered locally for their welcoming hospitality and an entertaining programme of events and live music throughout the summer months.

-It is hoped that whatever turmoil has occurred over the past few months, that both residents and summer holiday tourists will be overjoyed at the reopening of the beach bars, and that the Orihuela Costa chiringuitos may continue to provide their valued service for years to come.
+It is hoped that whatever complications occurred over the past few months, both residents and summer holiday tourists will be overjoyed at the reopening of the beach bars, and that the chiringuitos may continue to provide their valued service for years to come.